hansheng654/KTH_bigdata_project/README.md

 for more information: see the readme file inside the project

 ## CNN
-1.Run Train_CNN.py for training process
+1. Run Train_CNN.py for training process

 2. Checkpoints will be saved in runs folder